hashicorp/terraform-provider-vault/website/docs/r/auth_backend.html.md

 ## Attributes Reference

-No additional attributes are exported by this resource.
+In addition to the fields above, the following attributes are exported:

+* `accessor` - The accessor for this auth mount.

 ## Import